MiaLinlinLu/ReadabilityClassification-NLP-project/README.md

 Word vectorization is done through 1) TF-IDF, 2) FastText, and 3) Bert, and ML algorithms used include 1) SVM, 2) Multinomial Logistic Regression, 3) Naive Bayes, and 4) Transformers.
 Data is fed into these models in the formats of: plain text, ngram, and removed stopwords.

 ## Prerequisite
 This project has been tested and installed on Windows.
 For optimal performance using a device with GPUs will significantly speed up BERT tuning.
-None of the devices used had GPUs and instead the CPU was used for tuning and that took hours.
+If the device used does not have GPUs the CPU will be used instead for tuning and that could potentially take hours.
+Python version: 3.7-3.9

 ## Getting Started
 Create a new virtual environment and install dependencies using requirements.txt